This page shows you how to manage an existing incident using Stackdriver Incident Response and Management (IRM).

 To view or edit all subscriptions for the incident (in a matrix format):

-- In the Subscriptions pane, select the overflow menu (more_vert) and click Manage.
+- In the Subscriptions pane, expand the More more_vert menu and select Manage.

 In the Manage subscriptions dialog, use the checkboxes to update notification events per channel.